What is an I-9 form?

 - Legal consequences for knowingly hiring unauthorized workers.

-Steps to complete an I-9 form
+How to complete an I-9 form

 The I-9 form has three sections, and both the employer and employee have responsibilities in completing it:

-- Section 1 (Employee Completes): New hires must complete this section on or before their first day of work, providing their full name, address, date of birth, Social Security number (if applicable), and work authorization status.
+- Section 1 (Employee completes): New hires must complete this section on or before their first day of work, providing their full name, address, date of birth, Social Security number (if applicable), and work authorization status.

-- Section 2 (Employer Completes): Employers must review the employee’s original identity and work authorization documents and complete this section within three business days of the employee’s start date.
+- Section 2 (Employer completes): Employers must review the employee’s original identity and work authorization documents and complete this section within three business days of the employee’s start date.

-- Section 3 (Reverification, If Needed): This section is used only when an employee’s work authorization expires and needs to be reverified.
+- Section 3 (Reverification, if needed): This section is used only when an employee’s work authorization expires and needs to be reverified.

 Acceptable documents for I-9 verification